Eritrea Food Guide

 Hamli (ሓምሊ)

-Hamli is a simple yet flavorful dish made from sautéed greens such as spinach, collard greens, or Swiss chard.
-These are cooked with garlic, onions, and sometimes a touch of berbere or fresh chili for added heat.
-As a common vegetarian side dish, Hamli complements the heavier meat stews and provides nutritional balance.
-This vibrant green dish demonstrates the versatility of Eritrean cooking and the importance of vegetables in the local diet.
+Hamli is sautéed greens, usually spinach, collard greens, or Swiss chard, cooked down with garlic and onions and sometimes a little berbere or fresh chili for heat.
+As a vegetarian side, it lightens up the heavier meat stews and rounds out a plate.
+It's a reminder of how much vegetables matter in the everyday Eritrean diet.

 Ful (ፉል)

-Ful consists of cooked fava beans seasoned with olive oil, lemon juice, and spices like cumin and chili pepper, showcasing Middle Eastern influence on Eritrean cuisine.
-This simple yet satisfying dish is a popular breakfast food, providing a nutritious and protein-rich start to the day.
-Ful can be prepared as a simple mash or a more elaborate stew with added vegetables and spices, often served with injera or bread rolls.
+Ful is cooked fava beans dressed with olive oil, lemon juice, and spices like cumin and chili, a dish that points to Middle Eastern influence on Eritrean food.
+It's a common breakfast, filling and high in protein.
+Some cooks keep it as a plain mash, others build it into a fuller stew with vegetables and spices, and it usually arrives with injera or bread rolls.

 Alcha (ኣልጫ)